 4 Ways to Cope With Anxiety During a Crisis

-These days, we are all being bombarded with advice on how to deal with all the circumstances associated with the coronavirus outbreak.
+These days, we are all being bombarded with advice on how to deal with all the circumstances associated with the coronavirus pandemic — which isn't showing many signs of slowing down.
 While it is important to consider ways to improve our current situation, it may also be helpful to identify ways to simply be with the way things are.

 When we are in moments of crisis, the part of our brain that thinks rationally literally shuts off.
 We enter into survival mode: We’re worried about our next paycheck, our safety and health and the well-being of our loved ones.